mcmah309/eros/README.md

 ## `ErrorUnion`

 `ErrorUnion` is an open sum type.
 An open sum type takes full advantage of rust's powerful type system.
 It differs from an enum in that you do not need to define any actual new type in order to hold some specific combination of variants, but rather you simply describe the ErrorUnion as holding one value out of several specific possibilities.
-Thi is defined by using a tuple of those possible variants as the generic parameter for the `ErrorUnion`.
+This is declared by using a tuple of those possible variants as the generic parameter for the `ErrorUnion`.

 For example, a `ErrorUnion<(String, u32)>` contains either a `String` or a `u32`.
 The benefit of this over creating specific enums for each function become apparent in larger codebases where error handling needs to occur in different places for different errors.
 As such, `ErrorUnion` allows you to quickly specify a function's return value as involving a precise subset of errors that the caller can clearly reason about.
 Providing maximum composability with no boilerplate.
 E.g.